srb2thepast/osu-alltrick/README.md

 4. - **Set your osu! path location.** Click on "Select" and navigate!
 The button to select that path will not show up until you are in your osu! install folder.
 4. - - Usually, the path is "C:/Users/AppData/Local/osu!".
 5. - **If your settings look something like this, you're be done!** Now play a map on osu, set that 223000pp Aim Skill top play, and make the world proud!!!
+5. - - Also, scores you set are only able to bn submitted to osu!alltrick if it's submitted to osu! as well.
+That means if you set a play with lower score than another play with the same mods, it osu!alltrick since osu! only records your best scores online.

 ![aimage-removebg-preview (6)](https://user-images.githubusercontent.com/19241426/200733022-36f6aba6-dc27-43a1-940c-75493831dea7.png)

 Make sure you have one window of osu!at open at a time.
 Opening multiple may end up in the osu! website invalidating your API key.

 Currently, only windows is supported...
 Mac and Linux are incoming as soon as I can find a way to test and develop for the two.
 # Controls!
 - Drag to look around!